MeteorLyon/tutorial-package-dependancy-testing/README.md

 Each time we have one problem : the code depends on the Collections.
 But because they are exposed throught api.export it seems impossible to stubs / mock them.

+I have explore 2 solutions.
+You will find them in feature/namespaceGlobals and feature/useTestCollections.

+The first one use a main object to store Collections like this :

+    var OneCollection = new Meteor.Collections('oncollection');
+    MyApp.Collections.set('oneCollection', OneCollection);
+    --- in another file, retreive your collection with : -- var OneCollection = MyApp.Collections.get('oneCollection');

+Main disadvantages are :

+* you have to do `var oneCollection = MyApp.Collections.get('oneCollection');` in every function/methods you used onCollection
+* you lose auto completion from your favorite IDE

+The second one use persitency with MongoDb.
+So in a setup.js file you can clean all your database and create insert only what you need for the tests.
+It's possible if you can change the mongo collection name dynamically, or in other case it will erase all your datas...
+In my project i always use NPM to start or test my apps, so it allows me to declare a standard settings file and a test settings file.
+Then my Collections are declared like this :

+    new OneCollection = new Meteor.Collections(Meteor.settings.config.collections.prefix + '-onecollection');

+Main disadvantages are :

+* you still use global variable for your collections

 = Installation

 If you are on windows or linux :